Open-Source Software Security: A Complete Guide

 This is where Codacy comes in.
 Codacy's comprehensive suite of tools automates key aspects of your open-source security strategy, freeing you to focus on development and innovation.

 Codacy's SCA continuously monitors your codebase for known vulnerabilities and risks in open-source libraries.
 This proactive approach ensures you're alerted to potential issues as soon as they arise.
-Also, Codacy's SAST functionality reviews your codebase to identify common security weaknesses like those outlined in the OWASP Top 10.
+Also, Codacy's SAST functionality reviews your codebase to identify common application security weaknesses like those outlined in the OWASP Top 10.

 By integrating Codacy into your development workflow, you can get ahead of your open-source software security.
 Take the first step toward securing your open-source software today with a Codacy free trial.